 This is the most critical checkpoint for ensuring the true effectiveness of the quality control process.
-All finished goods must, therefore, be scrutinized and sorted for defectives or un-standardized outliers.
-This process may be as simple or complicated depending upon the nature of goods under inspection.
-For example, in the case of consumables as soap or toothpaste samples may have to be checked extensively in labs.
-On the other hand, in an assembly line of chairs, a mere physical inspection may be sufficient.
+Therefore, all finished goods must be scrutinized and sorted for defectives or un-standardized outliers.
+This process may be as simple or complicated depending on the nature of the goods under inspection.
+For example, in the case of consumables such as soap or toothpaste, samples may have to be checked extensively in labs.
+On the other hand, a mere physical inspection may be sufficient in an assembly line of chairs.

 Cost of Destruction or Rework